-The TimerADC function initialises an interrupt on an available internal timer.
-On a compare match in the timer module an interrupt is generated.
-In the TimerADC code version the interrupt reads the last ADC conversion for the external potentiometer and uses the result to set the next compare match value.
+The 'TimerADC' function initialises an interrupt on an available internal timer.
+On overflow of the timer module an interrupt is generated.
+In the 'TimerADC' code version the interrupt reads the last ADC conversion for the external potentiometer and uses the result to set the next overflow value.
 The ADC conversion is then re-started.